5T33Z0/OC-Little-Translated/Content/13_Peripherals/Fixing_Peripherals.md

 - Add boot-arg `amfipassbeta` if you are running macOS Tahoe.
 - Save your config and reboot

-**Voilà**: Now, you can boot with AMFI enabled and grant 3rd party apps access to Mics and Cameras again!
+**Voilà**: Now, you can boot with AMFI enabled and grant 3rd party apps access to Mics, Cameras and other Peropherals again!

-> [!NOTE]
+> [TIP]
 >
-> You might still need `AMFI=0x80` before re-applying root patches after installing system updates
+> If the app in question does not ask for permissions again after adding AMFIPass, you may have to [reset app permissions manually](Reset_App_Permissions.md)

 ### Solution 2: Re-enable SIP (not always possible)